Careca (footballer, born 1995)

-Raianderson da Costa Morais (born 26 August 1995), commonly known as Careca (/pt/), is a Brazilian professional footballer who plays as an attacking midfielder for Malaysia Super League club Terengganu.
+Raianderson da Costa Morais (born 26 August 1995), commonly known as Careca (/pt/), is a Brazilian professional footballer who plays as an attacking midfielder for Super League club Arema.

 Club career

 Perak

 On 10 May 2019, Careca signed a contract with Malaysian club Perak.

 Terengganu

 On 9 July 2025, Careca signed a one-year contract with Malaysia Super League club Terengganu.